-and have direct application in space and satellite SPSC7015 Introduction to planetary science technologies.
-This course introduces the basics of all We live in a golden age of planetary science, with new these areas.
-Data analytics is the science of analysing missions being proposed at an unprecedented rate by raw data to make conclusions, a particular challenge all the major space agencies.
-This course provides a in the Big data era, while Machine Learning (ML) is a modern understanding of the properties of our Solar technique enabling computers to learn without being System and planetary systems around other stars and explicitly programmed and is part of the broader concept of the physical, chemical, and geological processes that of Artificial Intelligence.
-Key concepts across these govern their motion and properties.
-Special attention fields will be explored including practical processes, will be paid to how our knowledge has been enriched by techniques and algorithms.
-There will be a focus on realrecent discoveries from space missions such as Cassini world examples with specific emphasis on applications and Kepler. in space and planetary sciences.
-The course will also Elective Courses cover some ML software packages in Python and R. Examples in all areas will be drawn from fields such as SPSC7006 Small satellite design astrophysics, particle physics and complex systems, Small satellites (sometimes referred to as microsatellites, including rare source identification from vast data, CubeSats, etc.) are becoming increasingly popular. training sets, smart classification, time series, imaging Once proposed mainly for educational purposes, due and spectral analyses.
+SPSC7015 Introduction to planetary science

+We live in a golden age of planetary science, with new missions being proposed at an unprecedented rate by all the major space agencies.
+This course provides a modern understanding of the properties of our Solar System and planetary systems around other stars and of the physical, chemical, and geological processes that govern their motion and properties.
+Special attention will be paid to how our knowledge has been enriched by recent discoveries from space missions such as Cassini and Kepler.

+Elective Courses

+SPSC7006 Small satellite design

-to their low cost and shorter development time scales, these days many such satellites are being proposed and launched with a range of cutting-edge scientific goals.
+Small satellites (sometimes referred to as microsatellites, CubeSats, etc.) are becoming increasingly popular.
+Once proposed mainly for educational purposes, due to their low cost and shorter development time scales, these days many such satellites are being proposed and launched with a range of cutting-edge scientific goals.
 Microsatellites make full use of the latest achievements in basic technologies such as modern microelectronics, micro mechanics, and advanced materials.
 This course covers the practical aspects of designing a small satellite, based on the principle of purchasing "off-theshelf" components, and benefitting from "open source" solutions to many of the technical challenges.
 Topics include: science instruments and payloads, satellite subsystems, ground networks, space science data and software, ground networks, launchers, and operations.